 In 2011, IESE Business School (IESE) agreed with the Stanford Graduate School of Business (GSB) to identify and track international search funds.
-This note is the first to be published by IESE, which plans to update it biannually in concert with Stanford's note on search funds and with recent data from international search funds.
+This note is the second to be published by IESE, which plans to update it biannually in concert with Stanford's report on search funds.

-By using a quantitative survey-based research methodology, this note aims to shed light on the distinctive characteristics of international search funds.
-Furthermore, as the number of search funds outside of North America increases, this report will also include performance results on the asset class.
+By using a quantitative survey-based research method, this note aims to shed light on the evolving characteristics of international search funds.
+In the future, as the number of search funds outside the United States and Canada increases, this report will include performance results.

 Additionally, since the principals tracked in this study are from diverse locations, qualitative observations based on a series of interviews are presented in the Appendix.
-As the search fund investment model originated in the United States, the Appendix is meant to provide a rendering of the different experiences and obstacles faced by international searchers.
+As the search fund investment model originated in the United States, the Appendix is meant to render the experiences and obstacles faced by international searchers.

-As a summary introduction to the asset class, search funds offer prospective entrepreneurs the possibility of becoming equity-owning business operators.
+As a summary introduction to the asset class, search funds offer entrepreneurs the possibility of becoming equity-owning business operators.
 For investors, the asset class is a stage-based investment in an entrepreneur and an existing business venture.
-The life cycle of a search fund can be reduced to four stages: (1) raising a search fund, i.e., a pool of capital by which the searcher(s) find a company to acquire; (2) search and acquisition, during which time the searcher(s) locate and acquire an operating business; (3) operation, the longest stage, during which the searcher(s) operate and grow the business; and (4) exit, at which point the searcher(s) and investors achieve a liquidity event by a number of means.
+The life cycle of a search fund can be reduced to four stages: (1) raising a search fund, i.e., a pool of capital with which the searcher(s) find a company to acquire; (2) search and acquisition, during which time the searcher(s) locate and acquire an operating business; (3) operation, the longest stage, during which the searcher(s) lead and grow the business; and (4) exit, at which point the searcher(s) and investors achieve a liquidity event by a number of means.
 For additional background information on the search fund asset class, see the Stanford GSB Center for Entrepreneurial Studies (CES) Search Fund Primer.